Retail Sales Tip: How to Sell Luxury Retail Without A Discount

 In Sum

 By all accounts, luxury brands are booming.
-Whether that's Hermes scarves, Manolo Blahnik shoes, or Patek Philippe antique watches, the luxury market's staying power is evident across many brands' ads on social media.
+Whether Hermes scarves, Manolo Blahnik shoes, or Patek Philippe antique watches, the luxury market's staying power is evident across many brands' ads on social media.

 If you're not getting your share of sales from the affluent, if your sales associates are standing around with their hands in their pockets waiting for customers and not moving your merchandise, it's not your customers; it's your employees.
 They need luxury sales training.

-That's why you should check out my online retail sales training program: SalesRX.com.
+You should check out my online retail sales training program: SalesRX.com.